 By doing some research, you can discover a lot of free things to do in the area.
 Go on a free walking tour.
 Learn when the museums in the city have an “admission-free” day or at least when they offer a discounted admission.
 If applicable, use students and senior citizens discounts.
 And again, if you can’t find answers to these questions, ask locals.

 I know that setting a budget and sticking to it can be difficult but it can also help you a lot.
 Before you start visiting places, make a plan of which places will you visit on each day, and which days you will spend more and in which days you will spend less.
 Always try to find ways to save money but don’t forget to treat yourself.
 After all, you are on vacation.

 Take your time

 Slow travel is my favorite way of travel.
 Instead of running around trying to visit all places on your list, take your time and get to know the place you’re visiting.
 Taking a lot of bus, trains, flights (or whatever) in a short timespan can make a big hole in your pocket.

 Be flexible when choosing the date

 I know it’s difficult and you probably know this, but it helps a lot when your departure and arrival dates are flexible.
 Additionally, if you don’t mind a long layover, you can get good deals most of the time, regardless of your final destination.
-If you want more information about this, I wrote this comprehensive article about flight booking tips and how to find cheap flights.
+One thing I always do is checking out CheapOair’s best deals in my area.
+It always helps me save a lot and it’s available worldwide.
+If you want to learn some other tips and tricks I use to get cheap flights, I wrote this comprehensive guide to finding cheap flights.